OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 6: Create the `products_cleaned_stream` View**

+  - Tips

     - _Business logic:_ Cleanse product data by enforcing valid IDs and realistic prices, and warn on negative stock, invalid categories, or missing brands.
 Only drop records with missing IDs or out-of-range prices, ensuring inventory and sales analytics are based on trustworthy product records.
     - _Tip:_ Run the pipeline after this step to see how product data is cleaned and flagged.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 6".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 6".

   - [ ] Read from the `bronze_products` stream.
   - [ ] Add `comment`: "QC for products stream".